-Capital assets - In accordance with state law, capital assets constructed with state funds are owned by the State of Washington.
+Capital assets - In accordance with state law, capital assets constructed with state funds are owned by the state of Washington.
 Property titles are shown accordingly.
 However, responsibility for managing the assets rests with CCS.
 As a result, the assets are included in the financial statements because excluding them would have been misleading.

-Land, buildings, and equipment are recorded at cost, or if acquired by gift, at fair market value at the date of the gift.
+Land, buildings, and equipment are recorded at cost, or if acquired by gift, at estimated acquisition value at the date of the gift.
 Capital additions, replacements, and major renovations are capitalized.
 The value of assets constructed includes all material direct and indirect construction costs.
 Any interest costs incurred are capitalized during the period of construction.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
 In accordance with the state capitalization policy all land, intangible assets, and software with a unit cost of \$1,000,000 or more, buildings and improvements with a unit cost of \$100,000 or more, library collections with a total cost of \$5,000 or more, and all other assets with a unit cost of \$5,000 or more are capitalized.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets as defined by the State of Washington's Office of Financial Management.
 Useful lives range from 15 to 50 years for buildings and improvements, 3 to 50 years for improvements other than buildings, 7 years for library resources, 2 to 10 years for most equipment, and 11 to 40 years for heavy duty equipment.
+Useful lives of leased assets follow the ranges above depending on asset type (building, equipment etc.).

 CCS reviews assets for impairment whenever events or changes in circumstances have indicated that the carrying amount of its assets might not be recoverable.
 Impaired assets are reported at the lower of cost or fair value.
-For the year ended June 30, 2021, no assets had been written down.
+For the year ended June 30, 2022, no assets had been written down.

 Unearned revenues - Unearned revenues occur when funds have been collected prior to the end of the fiscal year but related to the subsequent fiscal year, including tuition and fees paid with financial aid funds.
-CCS has recorded 2021 summer quarter tuition and fees and advanced grant proceeds as unearned revenues.
+CCS has recorded 2022 summer and fall quarter tuition and fees and advanced grant proceeds as unearned revenues.